MicheleTobias/Geospatial-Data-Visualization/README.md

 Expand the Conditionals list (in the middle of the window).
 Click once on "if" to display an explanation of what this function does and how to use it.  *If* takes three arguments: the condition we want to consider (the FTYPE should be 460), what to display if that condition is true (the Length_Meters value from the attribute table), and finally what to do if the condition isn't true (display nothing... make it null).

 Now that we know what *if* does, let's build our query.
 Delete any text in the Expression box.
 Double click *if* in the Conditionals list to send it over to the Expressions box.
-Expand the Fields and Values list, and double clikc FTYPE to send it over.
+Expand the Fields and Values list, and double click FTYPE to send it over.
 Type in = 460, then a comma and a space.
 That takes care of the conditional statement.
 Now let's double click Lenght_Meters to send it over to the Expressions box.
 This is what we want to display if the condition is true.
 Add a comma and a space to the query text.
 Finally, we need to tell it what to do if the condition is false.
-Type NULL and close the parenthese.
+Type NULL and close the parentheses.
 Your query should look like this:  if(  "FTYPE" = 460, Length_Meters, NULL)  Check the below the Expressions Box to make sure there's no errors.
 Then click OK in this dialog, and Apply in the Layer Properties.

 ![alt text](https://github.com/MicheleTobias/Geospatial-Data-Visualization/blob/master/images/Line_Ratio_NaturalBreaks_JustStreams.PNG "Map showing the results of the Natural Breaks classification but with just the streams")